JOHNNYMACONNY/ybf-studio/docs/phase8_testing_polish_completion.md

 ## 🎯 **OVERVIEW**

-Phase 8 successfully implemented comprehensive testing and quality assurance systems for the AudioServiceApp admin dashboard.
+Phase 8 successfully implemented comprehensive testing and quality assurance systems for the YBF Studio admin dashboard.
 This phase ensures the system is production-ready with thorough testing, polished UI/UX, and complete documentation.

 ### **Key Achievements**
 - ✅ Comprehensive testing suite with automated and manual tests